 7. The Meyer Lemon, which is a characterized by a school bus yellow peel and a sweeter less tart flavor, originated in China and is believed to be the product of crossing a mandarin orange with a lemon.

 8. Citrus is extremely frost sensitive.
 Cold spells and wind leech moisture from the fruit.
 One way that farmers in the Capay Valley prevent this type of damage is by watering their citrus orchards before a frost.
-The water then freezes onto the tree and acts as insulator.
+The water then freezes onto the tree and acts as an insulator.
 It also turns the orchard into a beautiful winter wonderland!

 9. The technical name for a citrus peel is called a pericarp.
-It is divided into 3 parts: the exocarp, which is more commonly know as zest; the mesocarp, which is the white, spongy pith; and the endocarp, which is the pithy left over that clings to the fruit after you remove the peel.
+It is divided into three parts: the exocarp, which is more commonly know as zest; the mesocarp, which is the white, spongy pith; and the endocarp, which is the pithy left over that clings to the fruit after you remove the peel.

 10. Historically, rations of oranges were given to British soldiers on long ocean voyages to prevent scurvy.
 Scurvy is caused by vitamin C deficiency, so the high vitamin C content in oranges made them perfect for preventing the disease.